jeffgortmaker/pyblp/docs/examples.rst

    )
    nevo_results

 Results are similar to those in the original paper.
+Note that one of the estimated terms on the diagonal of :math:`\Sigma` is negative.
+Since the diagonal consists of standard deviations, negative values do not make much sense.
+When using another optimization routine (like the default L-BFGS-B routine) that supports bounds, these diagonal elements are by default bounded from below by zero.
+In the next example we'll use the default routine.

 The Automobile Problem